dasol-yoon/bott/README.md

 nvidia-smi
 ```

-GPU can significantly accelerate the simulation speed of abTEM ofr PACBEDs.
+GPU can significantly accelerate the simulation speed of abTEM for PACBEDs.

 PyTorch also supports Apple Silicon (MPS) on MacOS, but if you don't have GPU at all, you can still install the package with:
 ```bash